 The famous New Year's Eve Ball descends from a 77-foot flagpole set atop One Times Square (at 43rd Street and Broadway).
 Viewing spots for the ball are best found along Broadway, from 43rd Street to 50th Street, and also along Seventh Avenue, from 43rd Street to 59th Street.
 For entertainment, cluster around the performance stages assembled in Times Square.
 Streets begin closing via police barricades in the late afternoon/early evening, starting at 43rd Street and Broadway (and moving northward as revelers arrive).
 There are video screens set up on One Times Square, and there are additional screens set up throughout the event area; the main sound system is located at the intersection of Broadway and 7th Avenue.
 Note that access to the event is from 6th Avenue or 8th Avenue only (no one will be allowed to cross Broadway/7th Avenue once the streets have been closed).
 Read about pedestrian access points at the Times Square Alliance’s website.

-What's the Back Story with New Year's Eve in Times Square?
+The Backstory of New Year's Eve in Times Square

 Times Square has been party central for New Year's Eve since 1904—an inaugural bash that also celebrated the opening of the new headquarters of The New York Times with more than 200,000 revelers.
 A tradition was born, and when fireworks were temporarily banned in the city, the tradition of the ball drop began for the 1908 celebrations; it's been continued ever since (with the exception of a couple of years during WWII).